VanillaPlusNet/website/input/server-info/rules.md

 ### IRL Trading Regulations

 * Trading anything in-game or store items for real money, PayPal, Bitcoin, CSGO items, Discord Nitro, or any other real-world currency or method is not allowed.
 * Joining a Discord server that advertises or is dedicated to IRL trading will result in a ban.
-We do not tolerate any Discord server that is involved in, advertising, engaging in, or devoted to IRL Trading.
+We do not tolerate any Discord server involved in, advertising, engaging in, or devoted to IRL Trading.
 * Exception: Legend Token Trading (in-game item exchange for Legend Tokens).

 ### Cross-Server Trading Restrictions